 I dedicate this website in its entirety in memory of my very best friend of all time, Dave (Geordie) Lisle, with whom I shared so many a memorable experience during our army service and afterwards in civvy street.
 We had a very special bond that only comrades in arms can fully appreciate.

 We had planned to share much more in our late years were it not for his early and sudden demise on 15th July 2005, at the age of 54.
 The greatest loss in my life and to his family.

 Our friendship was unconditional and Davey was a true and steadfast very best friend of all time, the likes of who comes along only the once in a lifetime.

 I'm not sure whether he went up or down, nether of us are religious, but we did agree that if there's an afterlife he would let me know about it.
-Seeing that he hasn't, then I can only assume that there's nothing after death; so I better make the best of the little time I've got left, as our elders often remind us, time waits for no man...
+Seeing that he hasn't, I can only assume that there's nothing after death; so we won't be going fishing together and act daft ever again.
+As so many things remind me of him, he's in a way often with me.
+Still, I better try to make the best of the time I've got left, as our elders often remind us, time waits for no man...